Operator Stories

 Bob Oglesby · ICON Park, Orlando, FL

-iconparkorlando.com ↗Bob Oglesby founded Pearl Express Trains in Orlando to bring a vintage-style train experience to ICON Park, a dining and entertainment complex that draws families looking for a half-day experience without a full theme park price tag.
+iconparkorlando.com ↗Bob Oglesby founded Pearl Express Trains to operate the ICON Park trackless train in Orlando, bringing a vintage-style ride to a dining and entertainment complex that draws families looking for a half-day experience without a full theme park price tag.
 He operates two Wattman Mini Express trains at the venue, each featuring an engine, two passenger cars, and a caboose.
+Oglesby chose Wattman specifically for their safety record, reliability, and more than 30 years of engineering experience.
+The low entry height was a key factor: the trains are designed so children can board naturally without climbing, making them ideal for the youngest guests.
+The Pearl Express has become one of ICON Park's most recognizable attractions.
+Guests stop to take photos in front of the trains even when they are not riding, and children who spot the train immediately want to board it.
+Ru

 “Wattman Trains has been in business for over 30 years.
 They have all the engineering down, with a lot of built-in safety features.
 When kids see it, they want to ride it.”